Radio Elshinta

-PM2FGZ (90.00 FM, often abbreviated 90 FM), on air name Elshinta News and Talk or Elshinta, is an all-news radio in Jakarta, Indonesia.
+PM2FGZ (90.00 FM, often abbreviated 90 FM), also known as Elshinta News and Talk or Elshinta, is a news and talk radio station in Jakarta, Indonesia.

 History

-In 1968, the station was started by Suyoso Karsono, a retired Commodore of the Indonesian Air Force.
-He built his entertainment businesses by pioneering Long Play (LP) recording of the Irama Records.
-He is a born musician/singer, musical producer, entertainer and broadcaster.
-Elshinta started as the first amateur radio in AM channel and was named after his youngest daughter: Elshinta Suyoso.
-At that time, the Elshinta Broadcasting System played all kinds of music from Jazz, Classical, Pop, Rock, Reggae, to Hawaiian music.
-The station's name influenced Suyoso's other group's/band's name for off-air programmes, such as: the Elshinta Band played by his sons, the Elshinta's Friendships Association (EFA) that produced all kinds of merchandise, Elshinta Newsletter, etc. and the popular Elshinta Football team comprised by friends and fans, including the Elshinta Hawaiian Seniors.
-Only after 1976, the brand name was shortened from the latter became The Hawaiian Seniors.
+The station was started in 1968 by Suyoso Karsono, also known as Mas Yos, a retired Air Commodore of the Indonesian Air Force.
+He began his career in entertainment by starting Irama Records, a recording studio specializing in Long Play (LP) records.
+It closed in 1967, and Karsono turned to radio.
+Elshinta started as an amateur radio station on an AM channel and was named after his youngest daughter, Elshinta Suyoso.
+At that time, Elshinta played all kinds of music from Jazz, Classical, Pop, Rock, and Reggae to Hawaiian music.
+The station's name influenced Suyoso's other group names for off-air programmes, such as the Elshinta Band, played by his sons, the Elshinta's Friendships Association (EFA), which produced merchandise and the Elshinta Newsletter, the popular Elshinta Football team, composed of friends and fans, and the Elshinta Hawaiian Seniors band (later shortened to The Hawaiian Seniors).

-Parallel to this, in later years, Suyoso Karsono famously known as Mas Yos established another radio station in FM channel of the Suara Irama Indah.
-This saw also the reasons why the second radio he built has no longer use his daughter's name, which was after a new regulation at the time: one can only own one radio station with the same name.
-Thus he went public and Radio Elshinta then acquired by Salim Group.
-The Suara Irama Indah higher sound quality (now Jak 101 FM), is the first commercial FM radio in Indonesia.
-It is known, Elshinta further also moved to FM as a music entertainment radio with a few news insert including from BBC World Service and Voice Of America.
-However, under the new helm and due to limitations of news broadcast pre-1998, Elshinta then completely abandoned its music programming on 14 February 2000.
-Today, Elshinta only broadcasts news and talk programming, except sponsored content and affiliations like NHK World Service.
+Radio Elshinta was later acquired by the Salim Group.
+Under their management, Elshinta moved to FM as a music entertainment station with a few news programs, including BBC World Service and Voice Of America.
+They steadily added more news segments, and Elshinta completely abandoned its music programming on 14 February 2000.
+Today, Elshinta only broadcasts news and talk programming, in addition to sponsored content and affiliations like NHK World Service.